12 Aug 2020

 During an Aug.
 5 call with Wall Street analysts, CEO Joe Margolis said that although occupancy sat at a record-high 95.7% on July 31, the figure is skewed by nonpaying renters.
 In some states, past-due renters have been allowed to stay because of moratoriums on lien auctions in states like California, New York and New Jersey.
 Margolis said Extra Space is now able to move ahead with auctions in some states.
 But because of requirements regarding the timing of auction notices, lien sales in several states won’t restart until September, he said.

 Stubbs said Extra Space expects same-store revenue growth to remain in the red during the second half of this year.
-One of the factors driving that projection is restrictions on rent increases.
+One of the factors driving that projection is restrictions on rent increase.
 Margolis said the REIT is currently prohibited from imposing rate increases in six states and is limited in its ability to raise rates in another 14 states.

 Despite the bleak second-quarter numbers, Margolis said the REIT is seeing a “return to normal” when it comes to customer behavior, such as a significant improvement in walk-in traffic.